SunboX/Mootools-Request.Binary/README.md

 Request.Binary
 ===

-With Request.Binary you can request files in binary format trough an AJAX (XHR) call.
+With Request.Binary you can download files in binary format trough an AJAX (XHR) call.
 It requires Mootools and is tested with v1.2.3.

 Syntax